 CCAS is one of a national network of Contemporary Arts Organisations Australia (CAOA), that can be seen as centres of innovation, testing new ideas and directions for the contemporary visual arts.
 The CCAS program of exhibitions, performances, artists’ talks, public programs and publications generates an environment in which artists can produce work of the highest quality in the context of current national and international practice.
-CCAS exhibitions and related public programs run over three spaces at Gorman Art Centre in Braddon, CCAS Manuka and CCAS City.
+CCAS exhibitions and related public programs run over two spaces at Gorman Art Centre in Braddon and CCAS Manuka.

 What happens at CCAS ….

 • professional development

 Banner 1: CCAS Gorman Art Centre Video:Music Timothy D, 5 Dec 2014 to 14 Feb 2015 Photograph by Brenton McGeachie